Essential oils can be a lifesaver for people with chronic pain. I know, because I no longer use OTC pain medication when my nerve inflammation flares.

 1/4 cup of beeswax pastilles (You can find them here)

-15 drops of essential oils (Another good pain blend is Plant Therapy Rapid Relief.
+15 drops of essential oils (You can mix and match your own, or you can use one of the ready-to-use pain blends on the market.)
+Another good pain blend is Plant Therapy Rapid Relief.
 I own this as well.)

 Melt these three ingredients in a sturdy sauce pan over very low heat.
 Watch this mixture closely, so it doesn’t smoke.
 As soon as it turns to liquid, remove from heat.
 Add your essential oil and pour into a clean container.